 Top Trail: Golden Quest Discovery Trail, Goldfields

-The trail runs through Western Australia’s Goldfields from Coolgardie through to Laverton.
+The 965 km Golden Quest Discovery Trail is suitable for 2WD vehicles and runs through Western Australia’s Goldfields from Coolgardie through to Laverton.
 This true adventure drive explores the 1890’s goldrush region to witness classic pubs, remnants of vibrant communities, deserted and reinvigorated mining spots, hotels that were once the centre of thriving populations and interesting natural landscapes.

 About the Trail